SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/commands/cmd-hi.md

 ---

-## !hi â€” Main Menu
+## !hi Ã¢â‚¬â€ Main Menu

 ### Output
 ```
-ðŸ§­ What would you like to do?
+Ã°Å¸Â§Â­ What would you like to do?

 1. Open a project or area
 2. Create a task